AyushSharma297/Discord_Bot/README.md

 ## Usage

-- Use `!helpme` in your Discord server to see all available commands.
+- Use `!help` in your Discord server to see all available commands.
 - Chat with Rajjo using `!chat <your message>`.
 - Moderate and manage your server with built-in utilities.
 - Play music, run giveaways, and enjoy fun games.